 For the purposes of this policy, Kirtland Community College employs the following definitions:

-- Records created and maintained by Kirtland Community College law enforcement and security personnel for law enforcement purposes only.
+- Records that are created and maintained by Kirtland Community College law enforcement and security personnel for law enforcement purposes only.

-- Records made and maintained by a physician, psychiatrist, psychologist, or paraprofessional acting in his/her professional capacity, which are made, maintained, or used in connection with treatment of the student (which does not include remedial education) and are disclosed only to individuals providing treatment.
+- Records relating to treatment by a physician, psychiatrist, psychologist, or paraprofessional and are disclosed only to individuals providing treatment.

 Any person who attends or has attended a program of instruction sponsored by Kirtland Community College.

 FERPA affords students enrolled in postsecondary institutions certain rights with respect to education records.
 Those rights include the following:

 - Right to Inspect: A student has the right to inspect and review his/her education record(s) maintained by Kirtland Community College within 45 days of the school’s receipt of a written request for access.
 A student should submit to the Registrar’s Office, a written request that identifies the record (s) the student wishes to inspect.
 The college official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 Limitations may apply as described in FERPA.

 - Right to Request Amendment: A student has the right to request the amendment of his/her education record(s) that are believed to be inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 A student who wishes to ask the college to amend a record should clearly identify, in writing, the part of the record the student wants amended, and specify why it should be amended.
 Kirtland will respond within a reasonable amount of time.
 If the College decides not to amend the record as requested, the College will notify the student of the decision in writing of the decision.